-2. Labour Laws -
+2. Labour Laws, importantly -

 - a.
+Employees State Insurance Act, 1948.

+- b.
+Employees Provident Funds and Miscellaneous Provisions Act, 1952.

+- c.
+Payment of Wages Act, 1936.

+- d.
+Payment of Gratuity Act, 1972.

+- e.
+Industrial Disputes Act, 1947.

-Employees State Insurance Act, 1948. - b.
-Employees Provident Funds and Miscellaneous Provisions Act, 1952. - c.
-Payment of Wages Act, 1936. - d.
-Payment of Gratuity Act, 1972. - e.
-Employees Compensation Act, 1923. - f.
-Contract Labour (Regulation and Abolition) Act, 1970. - g.
-Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013. - h.
+- f.
+Employees Compensation Act, 1923.

+- g.
+Contract Labour (Regulation and Abolition) Act, 1970.

+- h.
+Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

+- i.
 Other allied applicable Labour Laws, Rules & Regulations thereof.

-The Management has also represented and confirmed that all the Laws, Rules, Regulations, Orders, Standards and Guidelines as are specifically applicable to the Company relating to Industry / Factory / Labour, etc., have been complied with.
+The Management has also represented and confirmed that all the Laws, Rules, Regulations, Orders, Standard and Guidelines as are specifically applicable to the Company relating to Industry / Factory / Labour, etc., have been complied with.

-Apart from the above, we have also examined the compliance of applicable Secretarial Standards/Guidelines issued by Institute of Company Secretaries of India (ICSI) with specific reference to meetings of the Board of Directors (SS-1) and General Meetings (SS-2).
+Apart from the above, we have also examined the compliance of applicable Secretarial Standards/ Guidelines issued by Institute of Company Secretaries of India (ICSI) with specific reference to meetings of the Board of Directors (SS-1) and General Meetings (SS-2).